googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

 scale up on demand based on an external signal before a `GameServerAllocation` is executed from a match-maker or similar system.

+In order to define the path to your Webhook you can use either `URL` or `service`.
+Note that `caBundle` parameter is required if you use HTTPS for webhook `FleetAutoscaler`, `caBundle` should be omitted if you want to use HTTP webhook server.

 For Webhook FleetAutoscaler below and in {{< ghlink href="examples/webhookfleetautoscaler.yaml" >}}example folder{{< /ghlink >}}:

 ```yaml